 Classes and workshops such as:

-- Art, creative writing and a guitar class so you can explore new things you might enjoy
+- Art, Writing & Acting and Music for Everyone so you can explore new things you might enjoy

 - A Renting Ready course, for practical tips on how to gain and maintain a tenancy